6 Mistakes When Trying Build Muscle

 Dips

-There’s nothing wrong with doing curls, flys, push downs etc, but don't do them instead of the big exercises.
+Then after you can do the smaller exercises such as curls, flys, push downs etc. Just don't do them instead of the big exercises.